This file contains configuration settings executed by node-red

 # Required: host name, without protocol or port number

-host: tb.server.com
+host: tb.example.com

 # Required: thingsboard telemetry protocol (default: shown below),